 All the more so because I was just in a period in which my body did not want to cooperate …

 I’ve never been really slim, because of my muscle condition I’ve always had a belly.

 The fact that I am just under 1.50m tall, and gave birth to a wonderful son 25 years ago, means that my ‘jelly belly’ is regularly a point of frustration.
 Teasing in whatever form … is really not appreciated …

-With age I also notice that my digestion is no longer optimal, and this in combination with more and more sitting in my ‘Tesla’ or on my scooter, makes that I regularly have the feeling that my stomach is going to explode.
+With age, I also notice that my digestion is no longer optimal, and this in combination with more and more sitting in my ‘Tesla’ or on my scooter, makes me regularly have the feeling that my stomach is going to explode.
 For over a year now I have been paying attention to what I eat.
 I limit my carbohydrates as much as possible and I try to drink more (not very successfully, I admit).